Blinded by the Light Ending Explained

 Characters

-- Ronak Singh Chadha Berges plays Roops, Javed's friend who introduces him to Bruce Springsteen's music, significantly influencing Javed's journey of self-discovery and cultural identity.
+• Ronak Singh Chadha Berges plays Roops, a Sikh classmate who introduces the protagonist to Bruce Springsteen's music, significantly influencing his outlook on life and inspiring his creative expression.

 Ending Explained